senicko/code-runner/README.md

 }
 ```

-Errors that occure because of invalid request or internal problems are written to `stderr`.
+Errors that occured because of invalid request or internal problems are written to `stderr`.

 _Example with incorrect request_